 Mr. Neal began his formal training at the University of North Texas where he studied with Verdi baritone Jeffrey Snider.
 He previously served as the Director of Strategic Planning for New York based chamber opera company, The Secret Opera.

-*Mr. Neal’s residency made possible, in part, by artist fellowship gifts from Doreen James, the San Jose Opera Guild, Amici di Musica Bella and an anonymous sponsor.
+*Mr. Neal’s residency made possible by artist fellowships from Elizabeth F. Adler, Don and Jan Schmidek, the San Jose Opera Guild and Amici di Musica Bella.